 5. Product Licensing

 This works just like the technology licensing type mentioned above.
+If you own a farm your options for companion planting are a lot higher than if you live in an apartment.
+Many of us don’t own a farm and the good news is that Garden Tower 2 can help with that.
+Garden Tower 2 is a really interesting product since its a two in one system, having both a compost tube and enough space for 50 plants.
+Read Garden Tower 2 Review – Garden Tower 2 is really an interesting gardening solution, the number of plants and additional features makes it stand out from the crowd of vertical garden systems.
+The pockets for plants you would expect to be pretty small holding about 50 plants.
 The difference here is that the license offered applies only to manufacturing and selling a product.
 Usually, the license is given to an exclusive geographic area where the manufacturer can sell.
 This is a less risky method of expanding your product’s reach, as opposed to building your own base for manufacturing and distribution.

 Franchising is a great solution if you want to roll out quickly a successful concept that would reach the entire nation.
 You need to pay a setup fee and then agree to more ongoing payments if you want a risk-free enterprise.
 One major downside to this strategic alliance type is that you lose control over the way in which franchisees run the franchise.

 Also called research and technological development (RTD), this type of alliance is based on innovative activities taken by corporations that aim to develop new services or products.
 It tends to fall more under the joint venture type, but it’s worth considering it separately.

 Recruiting distributors is one of the best ways to market your product.
 Ideally, each distributor should offer you its own geographical area or a certain type of product.
 The success for each distributor can be measured with these two tools.